Leaders are meeting with Omar al-Bashir and Salva Kiir, ahead of January 9 secession referendum.

-Nur, who has spent many years exiled in Paris, has boycotted all peace negotiations.
-One of Nur’s senior aides, Ibrahim al-Helwu, confirmed the fighting and said the factions were considering forming an alliance.
+Al-Nur, who has spent many years exiled in Paris, has boycotted all peace negotiations.
+One of Al-Nur’s senior aides, Ibrahim al-Helwu, said the factions were considering forming an alliance.

 Minnawi was the only rebel leader to sign a 2006 peace deal with Khartoum.
 Sudan’s army declared him a military target earlier this month, accusing him of breaking a ceasefire and plotting to join other rebels.

-JEM announced it restarted ceasefire talks with Sudan’s government on Monday seven months after it walked out of the region’s tortuous peace process, hosted by Qatar in Doha.
+JEM announced it restarted ceasefire talks with Sudan’s government on Monday seven months after it walked out of the region’s tortuous peace process, hosted by Qatar.